 Pay disparity prompted this employee to resign, highlighting ongoing challenges in achieving fair pay in the workplace.

 Within the competitive job market, a disheartening reality of unfairness exists.
 The relentless struggle for equal opportunity and just compensation has become an enduring challenge for many professionals.
 Reddit user u/PmZ_Xtyh shared a post that unveils yet another tale of workplace injustice as an employee faces the harsh reality of disparate pay.
 The post begins with the person revealing, "I'm just here to have a little bit of a rant as I don't really have anyone to talk to."
-They detail how their organization has been looking to hire someone for the post the author currently occupies.
+They detail how their organization has been looking to hire someone for the post the employee currently occupies.
 Once the new hire came in, they would get promoted.

 Until the new hire showed up, the employee and his manager shared the responsibilities of the job they promised he would be promoted to.
 They commented on the situation: "Being understaffed, both of us were absolutely swamped.
 I never complained."
 The post goes on to reveal how there were some disagreements between two people sharing responsibilities.
 Still, the employee did not care, attributing it to the stress of the job.
 They believe that the pay is satisfactory and their manager is reasonable.